-Having lived outside of a city for 30 years, I have not had access or need to public transportation.
+Having lived outside of a city for more than 30 years, I have not had access or need to public transportation.
 If I want to go somewhere, I have to either walk or get in my car.

 So it’s no wonder that I’m not overly comfortable with public transportation.
 I have not grown up with trains, metros, subways, rapid transit or even buses.
 Growing up, we lived on the south end of Winnipeg where public transportation was not a part of daily life, and it was only once I was older and attending university that I took the bus with any regularity.
 And that was only for a relatively short period of time.